Christoph Dabrowski

-Christoph Dabrowski (born Krzysztof Dąbrowski; 1 August 1978) is a German football manager and former player who last managed Rot-Weiss Essen.
+Christoph Dabrowski (born Krzysztof Dąbrowski; 1 August 1978) is a German football manager, who last coached Erzgebirge Aue.
 He played for Werder Bremen, Arminia Bielefeld, Hannover 96 and VfL Bochum.

 Club career

 On 11 May 1999, Dabrowski scored the decisive goal in Werder Bremen's 1–0 win against Schalke 04 and greatly contributed to the club's Bundesliga survival.
 It was also the first match with manager Thomas Schaaf in charge of the team.
 Shortly afterwards he helped them win the 1998–99 DFB-Pokal, starting in the final against Bayern Munich as Bremen won on penalties.

 International career

 Of Polish descent, Dabrowski owns dual German-Polish citizenship and in October 2005 the Polish Football Association requested to nominate Dabrowski for their national team.
 However, the FIFA rejected the request because Dabrowski was not entitled to play for Poland, as he had already played for the German Team 2006.